Suvanth-Erranki/404-Not-Found-Redirect-UserScript/README.md

 Check out: https://en.wikipedia.org/wiki/Userscript.

 # 404 Not Found Redirect UserScript
 This UserScript detects "404 Not Found" (and similar) errors on webpages and redirects to an work copy on the Wayback Machine if available.

-Just install the [Tampermonkey](https://www.tampermonkey.net/) or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) UserScript manager extensions, go to the ".user.js" file with the code, and click raw and your UserScript manager should prompt you to install it!
+# Installation
+Install a userscript manager extension like Tampermonkey or Greasymonkey on your web browser.

+Once you have a userscript manager installed just click this link: [install](https://github.com/Suvanth-Erranki/404-Not-Found-Redirect-UserScript/raw/main/404%20Not%20Found%20Redirect.user.js)

-Website you can test this UserScript on:
+# Website you can test this UserScript on:

 https://www.whitehouse.gov/energy/climate-change